Starter motor Traction Avant (12 Volt) repair with new carbon brush

 June 2006: Picking up my Traction Avant

-After the sale was completed for Eur2000,= I went to pick up the Citroën Traction Avant 11BN (built 1955) in Leiden with the rented auto-ambulance behind my station wagon.
+After the sale was completed for Eur2000,= I went to pick up the Citroën Traction Avant 11BN (built 1955) in Leiden with the rented car trailer.

 At home: